corpca-Admin/corpca-Admin.github.io/_pages/entraops.md

 feature_row1:
   - image_path: assets/images/entraops/1-ascode.png
     title: "Automated setup and built for DevOps platforms"
     excerpt: "The core of EntraOps is a PowerShell module and works on any platform which supports PowerShell Core.
 It can be also executed locally within an interactive session.
 It's optimized for being used in a DevOps environment and includes an automated setup for GitHub and Federated Credentials.
-This also allows to take benefit of Git, to compare changes of your privileged assets."
+This also allows you to take advantage of Git, to compare changes of your privileged assets."
     url: "https://github.com/Cloud-Architekt/EntraOps?tab=readme-ov-file#using-entraops-with-github"
     btn_label: "Using EntraOps with GitHub"
     btn_class: "btn--primary"
 feature_row2:
   - image_path: /assets/images/entraops/2-identify.png
     title: "Identify and classify your privileged assets"
-    excerpt: "Get privileges of user and workload identities with eligible, permanent, time-bounded and nested role assignments in Microsoft Entra.
-Identify your privileged identities and access based on automated and full customizable classification of Enterprise Access tiering” model"
+    excerpt: "Get insights about privileges of user and workload identities with eligible, permanent, time-bounded and nested role assignments in Microsoft Entra!
+EntraOps uses a full customizable classification model.
+It includes built-in templates to identify privileges based on the tiered administration of the [Enterprise Access Model](https://aka.ms/SPA)."
     url: "https://github.com/Cloud-Architekt/EntraOps?tab=readme-ov-file#classify-privileged-objects-by-custom-security-attributes"
     btn_label: "Classify privileged assets"
     btn_class: "btn--primary"
 feature_row3:
   - image_path: /assets/images/entraops/3-hunting.png
-    title: "Integration and hunting of privileged asset data"
+    title: "Automatic update on Control Plane resources and scope"
-    excerpt: 'Ingest classified privileges with detailed data to Log Analytics Workspace or Sentinel WatchList for hunting and enrichment"`'
+    excerpt: 'An optional feature allows you to collect data from other sources to identify high-privileged assets.
+For example, using classification of critical assets in Microsoft Security Exposure Management.
+The scope of the privileged principals with access to those assets will be identified as Control Plane and therefore any delegation in Microsoft Entra to manage them.
+This allows to identify critical scoped role assignments on Groups, Service Principals or Administrative Units."`'
     url: "https://github.com/Cloud-Architekt/EntraOps?tab=readme-ov-file#entraops-integration-in-microsoft-sentinel"
     btn_label: "Setup Integration to Microsoft Sentinel"
     btn_class: "btn--primary"
 feature_row4:
   - image_path: /assets/images/entraops/4-visualize.png
     title: "Analysis and visualization of privileged classification"
-    excerpt: 'Using ingested data to Log Analytics-/Sentinel-Workspace or WatchLists for monitoring, hunting or entity enrichment of your privileged assets.
-Workbook to visualize results of all classified roles including charts to identify “tier breach”.
-Compare classification of privileged objects (based on custom security attribute) with their classified privileged access (identified by EntraOps)."`'
+    excerpt: 'Ingestion to classified privileges with detailed data to Log Analytics Workspace or Sentinel WatchList is already integrated.
+This allows to use the EntraOps data for advanced hunting or any other integration for entity enrichment.
+A workbook template to visualize results of all classified roles is available which allows to identify "tier breach".
+This allows you also to compare classification of privileged objects (based on custom security attribute) with their classified privileged access (identified by EntraOps)."`'
     url: "https://github.com/Cloud-Architekt/EntraOps?tab=readme-ov-file#workbook-for-visualization-of-entraops-classification-data"
     btn_label: "Deploy EntraOps Workbook"
     btn_class: "btn--primary"